Macukull

-Macukull is a village and a former municipality in the Dibër County, northern Albania.
+Macukull is a village and a former municipality in the Burrel County, northern Albania.
 At the 2015 local government reform it became a subdivision of the municipality Mat.
 The population at the 2011 census was 1,565.

 Demographic history

 Macukull (Maçukli) is recorded in the Ottoman defter of 1467 as a settlement belonging to the timar of Ali in the vilayet of Mati.
 The village had a total of 11 households which were represented by the following household heads: Lazar Gjyrka, Gjergj Gjika, Lazar Stojko, Nik Mazaraku, Pal Vishlati, Todor Vishlati, Lazar Urani, Kola Budi, Petra Firuni, Mihal Kalovaxhi, and Dimitri Gurbanëshi.